robmoss/previous-robmoss.github.io/README.md

 The behaviour of this layout depends on the following variables:

+- `site.show_prev_next`: determines whether to display links to the previous and next posts.
 - `page.galleries`: a hash that maps names to URLs, each of which will be displayed as a link to the specified photo gallery.
 - `page.license`: identifies the license under which the post is made